-Pittosporum is a hardy shrub which has a vast array of shape color and form.
+Pittosporum is a hardy shrub which has a vast array of shape colour and form.
 From small rounded balls to large variegated crinkled leaves to hardy coastal varieties.
 Due to its fast growth rate and hardiness it is often used a stand alone feature, screen, wind break, hedging or even topiaries.

 Planting Calendar